jmadayagrep/Final-Year-Project/README.md

 The goal of this project was to investigate how BI tools and GIS systems can:

 * Improve disaster response time
-* Optimize allocation of emergency resources
+* Optimise allocation of emergency resources
 * Support predictive decision-making before disasters occur
 * Enhance coordination between disaster agencies